ReactiveX/RxPY/docs/testing.rst

             on_next(500, 1), on_next(600, 2), on_next(700, 3), on_completed(800)
         ]

 Surprised about the timestamps (@500, @600, ...) for the result messages?
-Read below about the timeline
+Then read below about the timeline.

 Timeline
 ........

-When `scheduler.start` is called, the test scheduler starts moving its virtual clock forward.
+When ``scheduler.start`` is called, the test scheduler starts moving its virtual clock forward.
 Some important timestamps are however hidden as defaults, as listed below.
-These values can be modified using kwargs in the `scheduler.start(...)` call:
+These values can be modified using kwargs in the ``scheduler.start(...)`` call:

 1. ``created`` [100]: When is the observable created.
-That is when the ``create`` function seen in the basic example, or the lambda above is called.
+   That is when the ``create`` function seen in the basic example.
-2. `subscribed` [200]: When does the subscription occur.
+2. ``subscribed`` [200]: When does the subscription occur.
    This explains the above emission timestamps: consider the first emission @500; given that we are using a cold observable, and subscribe to it at 200, the "source"'s timeline starts at 200 and only 300 ticks later, it emits.
-1. `disposed` [1000]: When the subscription is disposed
+3. ``disposed`` [1000]: When the subscription is disposed

 Keep the following in mind when modifying these values:

 1. Do not use `0` as values since the code ignores that
-2. If you change `subscribed` to be lower than 100, you need to change `created` as well otherwise nothing will happen.
+2. If you change ``subscribed`` to be lower than 100, you need to change ``created`` as well otherwise nothing will happen.

 Testing an observable factory .............................

 An observable created from `Observable(subscribe)` can be just as easily tested.
-Let's use this example to additionally test a disposal case
+Let's use this example to additionally test a disposal case.

 .. code:: python

     def test_my_observable_factory():
         from reactivex.disposable import Disposable, CompositeDisposable
         a = 42